Limited time: Save up to 33% on every planView pricing

 Some apps require a full restart (not just closing the window) before new microphone permissions are recognized.
 Right-click the app icon in the Dock and select Quit, then reopen it.

 If the Dictation microphone icon appears but no text is transcribed, or if the icon is stuck and won't dismiss, the corespeechd process has likely crashed or frozen.
-Killing this process forces macOS to restart it fresh.
+Killing it forces macOS to restart it fresh.

 1. Open Terminal (find it in Applications > Utilities, or search with Spotlight by pressing Cmd + Space and typing "Terminal").